Research Innovation Hub / Research Methodology

 A moderating variable is best described as one that:

-BIs controlled by the researcher to remove its influence.
+BIs held constant by the researcher to remove its confounding influence.

-DChanges the strength or direction of the IV–DV relationship.
+DChanges the strength or direction of the relationship between the IV and DV.

 out of 10